Resources

 5. Optimized Images and Videos:

 Optimizing images and videos on your website is not just about aesthetics; it's a crucial step in enhancing user experience and search engine visibility.
 Ensuring the crawlability of these media elements allows search engines like Google to effectively index and understand them.
 Descriptive alt text not only aids accessibility but also provides valuable context for improved rankings.
 Choosing supported formats ensures compatibility across devices and browsers, preventing loading issues.
 Adhering to Google's guidelines in this regard aligns your content with industry best practices, enhancing your website's credibility and discoverability.
 Ultimately, optimizing multimedia elements is a strategic move that goes beyond visual appeal, contributing to overall accessibility, search engine recognition, and user satisfaction.
+If you're interested in making sure your site's images are up to date and ensuring the fastest loading times, read our article on Next-Gen Images, we explain their significance and how to get them on site.

 6. Page Speed Optimization:

 Consider taking a closer look at optimizing your page speed, especially for mobile users who might face challenges such as unstable connections and lower computing power.
 This process involves fine-tuning your website's loading times to ensure a smoother experience.
 Mobile users generally appreciate quicker loading times, and search engines tend to favor responsive sites in their rankings.
 Therefore, by focusing on page speed for mobile, you're not just meeting user expectations but also potentially improving your website's overall ranking.
 This is why many businesses seek external assistance, turning to companies like Nostra.
 Nostra is a product suite dedicated to turning visitors into customers faster.
 By leveraging our Edge Delivery Engine™, Nostra builds beyond the capabilities of a traditional CDN to cache both dynamic and static content – speeding up eCommerce stores by an average of 20-30%.
-If you're eager to explore further about enhancing site speed and discovering effective improvement methods, learn more here.
+If you're eager to explore further about enhancing site speed and discovering effective improvement methods, book a free demo with us.

 Focusing on page speed on mobile is a thoughtful approach that takes into account the varied conditions users might face, making sure your content remains easily accessible on mobile devices.